calaldees/TeachProgramming/teachprogramming/static/projects/data/sudoku.md

 * Mining metals from the ground, extracting oils, making plastics, glass and microchips to make a ipad
 * The cost of building you live in
 * The cost of all the people that had educated you since you were born
+* Cost of maintaining the roads/pavements for all cars+trucks